flatiron/viewful/README.md

 ## Loading a view from disk

-In most cases, a View will be based on a folder of files.
-Viewful can automatically handle the process of loading template folders through the `View.load` method.
+In most cases, a View will be based on a file or a folder of files.
+Viewful can automatically handle the process of loading template files through the `View.load` method.

 ### Define a View as a folder on your hard-drive